lucianosky/HabitTracker/README.md

 - Alamofire access to HabitTrackerVapor

 ## Data persistance TO DO:
-Implement Alamofire 5 (still in Beta).
-Support offline sync between Core Data and HabitTrackVapor.
-At this moment the Alamofire calls are commented.
+- Implement Alamofire 5 (still in Beta).
 I used Alamofire 4.8 with an extension that permits Codable conformance.
+- Support offline sync between Core Data and HabitTrackVapor.
-At this moment there are two different classed that represent an HabitLog.
+- At this moment the Alamofire calls are commented.
+- Refactor two different classed that represent a HabitLog.
 One for Core Data and another for Alamofire.

 ## Technical stack TO DO:
 - Save or export to a Google Calendar